shiptoorion/ha.mr-python-port/README.md

-Python port of ha.mr offline link shortener by p2r3.
+Python port of ha.mr offline link shortener by p2r3 (https://github.com/p2r3/ha.mr), MIT License, Copyright (c) 2026 p2r3.

 This is the port of the v1.1 release https://github.com/p2r3/ha.mr/releases/tag/v1.1 and I hope the author will keep the compatibility.
 Done entirely by Kimi K3 Max.
 Works fully offline.
 Lets you shorten or unshorten a link with a single line of code.